- Copilot Answer

 Fire Definition & Meaning | Britannica Dictionary

-WEB2 days ago · Learn the various meanings and uses of the word fire, from burning, heat, or enthusiasm to shooting, attacking, or dismissal.
-See examples, synonyms, and phrasal verbs related to fire.
+Learn the various meanings and uses of the word fire, from the light and heat of burning to the shooting of weapons to the expression of emotion.
+See examples, synonyms, and related …

 Fire - Simple English Wikipedia, the free encyclopedia